knhcr/sd-webui-prompt-cards-manager/README.md

 * Set Data from Image Metadata buttons in the right column
   - Prompt: If the card image was AI-generated (precisely, if it contains Stable Diffusion metadata), copies the Prompt from the metadata to the Prompt area on the left
   - Negative Prompt: Same as Prompt
-  - Resolution: Copies the resolution values of the card image to the resolution sliders on the left
+  - Resolution: Copies the resolution values of the card image to the resolution sliders on the left column with scaling its value to 1024 resolution size.

 * You can also use the `Esc` key instead of the Cancel button to cancel this screen